PapaHawk14/HawkBlog/content/posts/2022/CTTSHoutOut.md

 Chris Titus has been a bright light for me personally in driving my Homelab and working experience with Tech.

+This website template is a consequence of these articles and videos:

+- How CTT Setup his website  https://christitus.com/how-i-setup-my-website/
+- The Ultimate Website Set Up - https://youtu.be/xMv10E561WQ
+- How CTT used Hugo https://christitus.com/hugo-guide/

 Do yourself a favour and visit Chris at:

 - https://www.youtube.com/c/ChrisTitusTech